 The fifth section reevaluates Bartels' "honeymoon" hypothesis.
 This is the suggestion that the economic records of the presidential parties particularly differed in the second year of a new president's term because it followed a "honeymoon" year in which new presidents are especially successful in moving public policy.
-The reevaluation finds that the parties' records were about the same in producing second-year change from the economic conditions that the presidential parties' inherited.
-Party differences in the second-year records of the presidential parties are better understood as reflecting differences in the economic conditions that each party inherited rather than differences in the success of the macroeconomic policies that each party advanced in its "honeymoon" years.
+The reevaluation finds that the parties' records were about the same in producing second-year change from the economic conditions that the presidential parties are better understood as reflecting differences in the economic conditions that each party inherited rather than differences in the success of the macroeconomic policies that each party advanced in its "honeymoon" years.